Grabosticus/OMPBugBench/README.md

 The following sections present the different types of errors in each category.
 ### Syntax/Semantic Errors
 We collected a total of 50 OpenMP-related syntax/semantic errors.
 The errors either lead to the program not compiling (syntax error) or to the program outputting a wrong result (semantic error).
 Although race conditions and deadlocks are also semantic errors, in this benchmark they have their own category.
+Many examples (the ones whose origin states "Example_*.c")in this error category have been taken and changed from the OpenMP API [1].
 These errors have been further divided into the following types:
 #### Incorrect Encoding
 A category of errors that arise from the use of invalid characters in OpenMP pragma statements.
 Some IDEs, such as IntelliJ, do not highlight these characters as erroneous.